 In fact, the case can be made that we owe it to ourselves and our families to do all that we can to stay healthy and perform to our full potential.

 This means exercise, proper nutrition, safe supplements and safe nootropics...including Modafinil.

 Yes.
 But that's not necessarily a bad thing.

 If you can accomplish your goals more efficiently and become more productive, and if the substance is safe, then it's great if it is habit-forming.

 Some users of Modafinil have stated that they have experienced other effects not previously mentioned.
 Some have reported that their vision and kinesthetic sense is sharper.

 This could be good or bad.
 It's good to be more in touch with your body and see colors and patterns more clearly.

-Other users have been so focused while taking modafinil that they have lost track of time, forgot to eat and drink enough water, and become engrossed in several topics at once, thus eliminating the benefits of the drug by jumping around from one topic to the next.
+Other users have been so focused while taking Modafinil that they have lost track of time, forgot to eat and drink enough water, and become engrossed in several topics at once, thus eliminating the benefits of the drug by jumping around from one subject to the next.